haosulab/ManiSkill/docs/source/user_guide/getting_started/installation.md

 <!--
 ### Warp

-If the soft-body environment throws a **memory error**, you can try compiling Warp in the debug mode.
+If the soft-body task throws a **memory error**, you can try compiling Warp in the debug mode.

 ```bash
 PYTHONPATH="$PWD"/warp_maniskill:$PYTHONPATH python -m warp_maniskill.build_lib --mode debug